Is this calculator suitable for agricultural and utility pole barn structures?+

-Does it include trim and fasteners?+
+Does the pole barn roof calculator include trim and fasteners?+

-Can I use custom panel dimensions?+
+Can I enter custom panel dimensions for my barn roof?+

 Should I calculate by panel width or effective coverage?+